ashwin-pc/OpenSearch_Changelog_Workflow/README.md

 This changeset file will become part of the code that is merged when the PR is approved.

-If the workflow encounters a `- skip` line in the PR, and there are no other changelog entries present, it will skip the creation of a changeset file, and the workflow will terminate successfully.
+If the workflow encounters a `- skip` line in the PR, and there are no other changelog entries present, it will skip instead the creation of a changeset file, and the workflow will terminate successfully with a label `skip-changelog` appearing as follows:

 ![Skip_Changelog_Label_Commit_Message](./assets/Skip_Changelog_Label_Commit_Message.png)

-If the workflow encounters an error (e.g., an invalid changelog entry), it will fail, and a custom error message will be printed to the workflow logs and added as a comment to the open PR explaining the reason for the failure.
+Lastly, if the workflow encounters an error (e.g., empty description for entry prefix), then the parsing process will fail, and a custom error message will be posted along side a `failed changeset` label:

 ![Error_Comment_and_Failed_Changeset_Label_Commit_Message.png](./assets/Error_Comment_and_Failed_Changeset_Label_Commit_Message.png)